Mastodon

 Ignore the noise

 Before we talk about what to buy, we need to talk about what to ignore.
-Because the biggest threat to your investing success is not picking the wrong fund.
-It is your own behaviour.
+Because the biggest threat to your investing success is your own behaviour, not the fund you pick.

 Ignore FOMO.
 Your colleague doubled their money on some AI stock.
 Your mate is into crypto.
 Someone on Reddit turned two grand into fifty.
 These stories are real, but they are survivorship bias.
 For every person who got lucky, hundreds lost money doing the same thing.
 You never hear from them.